GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/implicit-features/dynamic-variables/en.md

 }
 ```

-When sending the GraphQL request to the server, we must also provide the variable's value':
+When sending the GraphQL request to the server, we must also provide the variable's value:

 ```json
 {